The Hiring Line:

 Back to Lori:

 “K. has been contacted by a recruiter who is sourcing for a VP of HR with a high-end bakery company.
-She has been scheduled for an interview for tomorrow!
+She scheduled an interview for tomorrow!
 Yay K.! :)”

 Lori bowls a two-point split and snags the spare: